anish-natekar/ESP8266-4channel-PWM-receiver/README.md

 # ESP8266-4channel-PWM-receiver
 A WiFi receiver used to control quadcopters.
 It currently is coded for 4 channel output but can go to 8 or even beyond.
-This receiver was tested on YMFC AL Arduino Uno quadcopter
+This receiver was tested on YMFC AL Arduino Uno quadcopter as a replacement for a Fly Sky receiver.
+Code requires Arduino IDE ESP8266 core to be added.

+Enter https://arduino.esp8266.com/stable/package_esp8266com_index.json into the File>Preferences>Additional Boards Manager URLs field of the Arduino IDE.
+You can add multiple URLs, separating them with commas.

 Tested on ESP8266 12f, 12e , and Nodemcu development board.